 I see children with earaches almost every day in the emergency department but I very rarely make the diagnosis of acute otitis media and had never heard of the AOM-SOS.

 What is on the AOM-SOS?

 The seven-item scale is rated by the parents and consists of the following:

 Each item is rated as none (0), “a little” (1) or “a lot” (2), giving a score ranging from 0 to 14.
 The average score, prior to treatment, was around 8±3.
 Fever, earache and crying were seen in 90% of children with AOM and also 72% of kids without it in one prospective survey.
 A Costa Rican trial (primarily looking at the efficacy of an antibiotic) found no correlation between AOM-SOS and bacterial persistence as determined by tympanocentesis.

 How did they determine the presence of a middle ear effusion?

 All of the doctors underwent an otoscopic validation program prior to beginning the study.

 But I had more quibbles about the final diagnostic criteria.
 Whilst moderate or marked bulging may be clinically obvious slight bulging and earache or slight bulging with a red TM will occur in practically any crying child.
 The AAP suggest that the diagnosis of AOM should be confirmed with pneumatic otoscopy ± tympanometry.
 The suggestion of tympanocentesis in the presence of an effusion seems a little too hardcore.
-Just looking at a tympanic membrane in a grizzly 18 month old can be challenge.
+Just looking at a tympanic membrane in a grizzly 18-month-old can be challenging.

 Skip over the next section if it is a bit too nerdy for you…

-Parents were contacted by phone on day 4, 5, or 6 and were seen at an end of treatment visit at day 12,13 or 14.
+Parents were contacted by phone on days 4, 5, or 6 and were seen at an end-of-treatment visit on days 12, 13 or 14.
 The parents also recorded daily AOM-SOS scores.
 Clinical failure (what we really care about) was defined as either: